Triangular Fibrocartilage Complex Tear Hand TherapyBy Nigel Chua

 We will gently press on parts of your wrist and arm to look for signs of tenderness or abnormal movement, observe how you can move your wrist and arm, and test your strength and flexibility.

-To provide a definitive diagnosis, we may collaborate with an orthopedic physician or other health care provider, who may order further tests, such as an X-ray or MRI, to confirm the diagnosis and to rule out other damage to the wrist, like a wrist fracture, wrist sprain or infection.
+To provide a definitive diagnosis, we may collaborate with an orthopedic physician or other health care provider, who may order further tests, such as an x-ray or MRI, to confirm the diagnosis and to rule out other damage to the wrist, like a wrist fracture, wrist sprain or infection.

-We will work with you to design a specific treatment program that will speed your recovery, including exercises and treatments that you can do at home.
+We will work with you to design a specific treatment program that will speed up your recovery, including exercises and treatments that you can do at home.